lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

 The number of attributes of each vertex will be now two, one for the position components and another one for the texture coordinates.
-The attribute
+The
-definition itself is quite similar to the one used for the positions, in this case, the size will be for two floats.
+attribute definition itself is quite similar to the one used for the positions, in this case, the size will be for two floats.

 ## Scene

 If we are going to represent 3D scenes, we need to project from the 3D world into a 2D space (the screen).
-We will need to use a perspective projection matrix
+We will need to use a perspective
-in order to avoid distortions and to represent far away objects smaller than closer ones.
-We will create a new structs to model world information ina file
+projection matrix in order to avoid distortions and to represent far away objects smaller than closer ones.
+We will create a new structs to
-named `scene.zig` (located in `src/eng` and that shall be added to `mod.zig`: `pub const scn = @import("scene.zig");`).
-It will include a new strcut namned
+model world information ina file named `scene.zig` (located in `src/eng` and that shall be added to
-`ProjData` that which is defined like this:
+`mod.zig`: `pub const scn = @import("scene.zig");`).
+It will include a new struct named `ProjData` that which is defined like this:

 ```zig
 const com = @import("com");